twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/eighteen-days-in-solitude/eighteen-days-in-solitude-full-text%zh.rst

 ------

-- `Content <{filename}../publication-of-ven-uttamo%zh.rst>`__ of Publications of Ven.
-Uttamo
+- `Content <{filename}../publication-of-ven-uttamo%zh.rst>`__ of Publications of Bhikkhu Uttamo

 ------

-**According to the translator— Ven.
-Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
+**According to the translator— Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
-  2021-07-29 rev. introduction, day 4, 5, 8, 12, 13, 15, 16, 18; add: about-the-translator
+  10-21 rev. replace 「Ven.
+Uttamo Thero （尊者 鄔達摩 長老）」 with 「Bhikkhu Uttamo（鄔達摩 比丘）」; proofread by bhante 2021-07-29 rev. introduction, day 4, 5, 8, 12, 13, 15, 16, 18; add: about-the-translator
   09-06 rev. the 3rd proofread (08-12) by bhante; old:Someone with weak faculties follows with three fruition cittas.
   2020-06-26 rev. proofread by bhante